moneroguides/0x02-turning-your-node-into-a-service/script.md

 All that’s left to do is reload systemd, enable our new service and then start it.
 We can do that with the next three commands:

-`sudo systemctl daemon-reload`
+* `sudo systemctl daemon-reload`
-`sudo systemctl enable monerod.service`
+* `sudo systemctl enable monerod.service`
-`sudo systemctl start monerod.service`
+* `sudo systemctl start monerod.service`

 To check that everything is running smoothly we have a few commands that we can use the command `systemctl status monerod.service`.
 If all is well, you should see that it is Active and running.

 Now every time you start your PC your node will be up and running and if it ever fails, systemd will be there to restart it.

-### SETTING UP A SERVICE - WINDOWS
+### SETTING UP YOUR SERVICE - WINDOWS

 Setting up your windows service is quite simple as its execution has been built into the daemon.

 To install the daemon as a service, first run Powershell "as administrator".
 If you already have a node and used the default directory, then you only need to add the "--install-service" flag.
 If you followed our guide, or set your data directory manually, you should also include the "--data-dir" flag, followed by the correct location.

+Our command will look like this:

- C:\monerod\monerod.exe --install-service --data-dir C:\monerod\data
+* C:\monerod\monerod.exe --install-service --data-dir C:\monerod\data

-Now when we head to the *Services* application in Windows, we will find one called "Monero Daemon".
+After pressing *enter* we can head to the *Services* application in Windows, where we will now find one called "Monero Daemon".

-So that this service runs and restarts automatically, we will need to edit the configuration.
+So that this service runs and restarts automatically, we will need to edit the configuration slightly.

 Right click on the service and select *Properties*.